-Earlier this year I began this blog as part of a News Years resolution to give back to all of the communities that have helped me become a successful developer and I am proud to say that it was a resolution that I stuck with.
+Earlier this year, I began this blog as part of a New Years' resolution to give back to all of the communities that have helped me become a successful developer and I am proud to say that it was a resolution that I stuck with.

 So I thought I would wrap up this year with a hastily written summary of some of the things I did this year to help make a contribution to the development world.

 I never would have realized how time-consuming consistently helping the community would be when I began this journey earlier this year.
 It was a huge investment on my part and thankfully I was able to continue on this path without my wife threatening to kill me although she did hear the “let me finish typing this one thing / post / answer” quite a bit, so I have to thank her for my current state of being un-murdered.
 I would estimate that I probably spent at least around 8-10+ hours a week specifically doing community-based activities and I had a great time doing it.

 If I couldn’t sleep, I would hop up and write a blog post or spend a few hours answering questions or sometimes I would mash on my Surface until either the battery died (which isn’t an easy task) or I simply fell asleep (which occasionally occurred mid-answer).
 When I woke up, I would answer questions or work on blog posts before eating breakfast or during lunch, it became a habit but in my mind, a positive one.

 Let’s take a look at where I spent a majority of my time.